jacqueline-rivera/customer-churn/README.md

 </p>
  <!--![svm-cm](https://user-images.githubusercontent.com/71897317/128239777-255f73e0-0564-409f-b6a5-2a2431850409.png)-->

- There is not much a difference in the metrics between the SVM model and Logistic Regression model.
+There is not much difference in the metrics between the SVM model and Logistic Regression model.
 From the confusion matrix, we see that that the true label 1, or 'Yes', was incorrectly predicted as 0, or 'No', 222 times.
 We also see that the true label 0 was incorrectly predicted as 1 273 times.
 Running SBS on the trained SVM model and plotting the f1-score will allow us to choose the optimal number of features for our model.
 Here is the resulting plot for SBS on SVM:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/71897317/128228250-c5c029a9-bc2e-4c73-90f5-c881b3c58c8e.png"/>